RubanArunkumar/PersonalProjects/README.md

 **Requirements : Wep Api Application**

-We would like you to create a backend application using REST.
-It should contain the following endpoints;
+Backend application using REST and it should contain the following endpoints;

     GET /api/interest-rates (get a list of current interest rates) POST /api/mortgage-check (post the parameters to calculate for a mortgage check)